python-hospital/hospital/CONTRIBUTING.rst

 Usual actions
 *************

-The :file:`Makefile` is the reference card for usual actions in development
+The `Makefile` is the reference card for usual actions in development
 environment:

 * Install development toolkit with `pip`_: ``make develop``.